-Salmon Tartare is a fresh and light starter, ideal to serve at the beginning of a seafood dinner.
-It is prepared using a tartare-grade fresh raw salmon, cucumber, and red onion marinated with lemon juice, extra virgin olive oil, and some mustard to give it a spicy bite.
-Fresh, light, and citrusy, it is so easy to make.
-Serve it in small cups with a slice of baguette, it is the perfect starter for a standing buffet party.
+Salmon Tartare is a fresh and light starter, ideal for serving as a simple appetizer for a seafood dinner.
+It is prepared using raw fresh sushi-grade salmon, cucumber, and red onion marinated with lemon juice, extra virgin olive oil, and some mustard to give it a spicy bite.
+Fresh, light, and citrusy with a silky texture, it is so easy to make.
+Serve it in small cups with a baguette slice; it is the perfect starter for a standing buffet party.

 Jump to:

-This recipe is very easy to make and it is even better if made ahead, perfect for a party.
+This recipe is easy to make and even better if made ahead, perfect when you are entertaining.

-When you buy the salmon, ask your fishmonger for salmon tartar graded, which has been treated and it is safe to eat raw.
-It is the same salmon used for Sushi.
+When you buy the salmon, ask your local fishmonger for sushi grade salmon, which has been treated at a low temperature.

-If you like raw salmon you can also find the recipe for sushi: Maki and uramaki sushi recipe for beginners
+If you like raw salmon recipes, you can also find the recipe for sushi: Maki and uramaki sushi recipe for beginners, blini with salmon

 For seafood ideas for the Feast of Seven Fishes, check out this Web Story.

-Since salmon tartare is made with raw salmon, you need to ensure that the salmon is very fresh and can be eaten raw, similar to the salmon used for Sushi.
+Since salmon tartare is made with raw salmon fillet, you need to buy high-quality salmon that can be eaten raw, similar to the salmon used for Sushi.

 THE SALMON SHOULD HAVE BEEN STORED AT -4 F/-20 C FOR AT LEAST 7 DAYS

-This treatment kills all parasites and bacteria, making the fish safe to eat.
-For additional information, you can find the recommendations from the FDA here.
+This treatment kills all parasites but not all harmful germs so you can find the recommendations from the FDA here for additional information.

-However, the salmon is not completely raw as it is seasoned with lemon juices and marinated for at least 30 minutes.
+However, the salmon is not completely raw as it is seasoned with citrus juice and marinated for at least 30 minutes.

 Ingredients

-- 10 oz - 300 g of fresh salmon cured at low temperature
+- Sushi graded salmon: fresh salmon cured at low temperature

 - Cut the salmon into small cubes with a sharp knife.

-- Season with mustard, lemon juice, and extra virgin olive oil
+- Season with mustard, lemon juice and zest and extra virgin olive oil

-- Add salt and pepper to taste and stir
+- Add salt and black pepper to taste and stir

 - Let it rest for at least 30 minutes in the fridge